FBloembergen/codefest_ecsfargate/lab04-service/README.md

 It is also possible to use the internal AWS ECS repository or a private repository which requires credentials (like Artifactory or ...)

+## Summary
+Without any servers or EC2 infrastructure you are able to run your (Docker) container in AWS.
+Also allowing enhanced features like loadbalancing, auto-scaling and self-healing.